FC-Datalog as a Framework for Efficient String Querying: Introduction

 As well as $\fcdatalog$, there also exist other related models that capture $\p$.
 These include positive Range~Concatenation Grammars~($\prcg$)~(see e.g.~\cite{rcgChapter}), and Hereditary~Elementary~Formal~Systems~($\hefs$)~(see e.g. \cite{introHEFS}), which do not have finite model semantics.
 The key difference of these models to $\fcdatalog$ is in $\fcdatalog$'s use of word equations, \changetwo{which are not present} in other formalisms and are crucial for our restrictions that lead to efficient fragments.

-\subparagraph*{Contributions of this Paper.}
+\subsection{Contributions of this Paper.}

-The only previously known complexity result for $\fcdatalog$ is that it captures $\p$.
-We first show that combined complexity of $\fcdatalog$ is $\exptime$-complete, and then perform an evaluation of different restrictions on $\fcdatalog$ to identify fragments: with more efficient complexity of model checking, for both data and combined complexity; that do not overly sacrifice expressive power; and where membership in the fragment can be checked efficiently.
+The only previously known complexity result for $\fcdatalog$ is that it captures $\p$, and so we first show combined complexity of $\fcdatalog$ is $\exptime$-complete.
+We then perform an evaluation of different restrictions on $\fcdatalog$ to identify fragments that: have more efficient complexity of model checking, for both data and combined complexity; do not overly sacrifice expressive power; and have efficient checking of membership in the fragment.
 As the \changethree{semi-positive} linear fragment of classical $\datalog$ captures $\nlogspace$ (on ordered structures), our first restriction is to adapt linearity to $\fcdatalog$.
 We show that \emph{linear} $\fcdatalog$ also captures $\nlogspace$ and has $\pspace$-complete combined complexity.
-Our second restriction is to remove nondeterminism.
+Our second restriction is to eliminate nondeterminism.
 Here, we define \emph{deterministic linear} $\fcdatalog$ which captures $\logspace$.
-But, checking whether a linear program is deterministic is as hard as satisfiability for word equations, a problem which is known to be $\np$-hard~(see \cite{AngluinPatterns, Koscielski}) and in nondeterministic linear space~(see \cite{Jez}).
+However, checking whether a linear program is deterministic is as hard as satisfiability for word equations, a problem which is known to be $\np$-hard~(see \cite{AngluinPatterns, Koscielski}) and in nondeterministic linear space~(see \cite{Jez}).

 Therefore, we employ another restriction that we call \emph{one~letter~lookahead} ($\olla$) on the permitted word equations.
-Deterministic $\olla$ ($\dolla$) $\fcdatalog$ captures $\logspace$ and checking if an $\olla$ program is deterministic can be done in polynomial time, but its combined complexity is still $\pspace$-complete.
+Deterministic $\olla$ ($\dolla$) $\fcdatalog$ captures $\logspace$ and checking if an $\olla$ program is deterministic can be done in polynomial time.
+On the other hand, its combined complexity is still $\pspace$-complete.
 We thus make a final restriction that we call \emph{strictly decreasing}~($\sd$) and define $\sddolla$ $\fcdatalog$, which has linear combined complexity.